 Sometimes, your body sends clear signals that it needs some attention.
 Learning to listen to these cues is a huge part of smart training.
 According to the physical therapists at Be Active Physio, some tell-tale signs include muscles that are constantly sore, a noticeable drop in your running performance, or feeling tired even after a rest day.
 You might also notice increased stress levels or a decrease in your flexibility.
 These are all indicators that your body is overworked and could benefit from therapeutic massage.
 Don’t ignore these signs—addressing them can prevent burnout and keep you running happy and healthy.

-How to Find the Perfect Massage Therapist
+How to Find a Massage Therapist You Trust

 Finding the right massage therapist is just as important as finding the right running shoes.
 The perfect match can make a huge difference in your training, recovery, and overall performance.
 You want someone who not only knows the techniques but also understands the unique demands running places on your body.
 A great therapist acts as a partner in your athletic journey, helping you listen to your body, address nagging issues before they become full-blown injuries, and keep your muscles in prime condition for that next long run or race day.